krashanoff/whoami/index.md

 ## Who are you?

-I am a software engineer at [Ramp](https://ramp.com/).
-Previously, I was a software engineer at [Regrello](https://www.regrello.com/), and a systems engineer at [Booz Allen Hamilton](https://www.boozallen.com/).
+I am a software engineer at [Y Combinator](https://www.ycombinator.com/).
+Previously, I worked on the accounting product at [Ramp](https://ramp.com/) and was an early engineer at [Regrello](https://www.regrello.com/).
 I attended [UCLA](https://www.ucla.edu/) for my bachelor's.

 I love computers.